Keenan Palasia: Playing career

-On 7 July 2019 Palasia made his NRL debut for the Broncos against the Cronulla-Sutherland Sharks.
+On 7 July 2019, Palasia made his NRL debut for the Broncos against the Cronulla-Sutherland Sharks & childhood friend Briton Nikora.
 After a journey to the 2019 Intrust Super Cup grand final, Palasia sustained an ACL tear during 2019/2020 preseason and underwent his 3rd knee reconstruction, sidelining him for the entire 2020 season.
-This was his 5th surgery since age 17 (hand, ankle & 3 knee surgeries).
+This was his 5th surgery since age 17 (hand, ankle and 3 knee surgeries).
 In Round 11 2021, Palasia scored his first NRL try in his first game in two seasons in a 34-16 win over the Sydney Roosters.
-Historically a second rower with the added footwork of a back & ability to ball play throughout his career due to also playing touch football at representative levels as a youngster, Palasia has shown versatility by recently being moved into the middle in the prop & lock positions which has been a successful transition.
+Historically a second rower with the added footwork of a back and ability to ball play throughout his career due to also playing touch football at representative levels as a youngster, Palasia has shown versatility by recently being moved into the middle in the prop & lock positions which has been a successful transition.
 On 1 December 2022, Palasia signed a two-year deal to join the Gold Coast starting in 2024.

+2023

+Palasia played a total of 20 games for Brisbane in the 2023 NRL season.
+He played off the bench in Brisbane's 26-24 loss against Penrith in the 2023 NRL Grand Final.